 By age seventeen you’re just so DONE with all things diabetes.
 If you have to look at another test strip again, you’ll lose it.

 So you stop testing.
 And soon thereafter, you stop correcting for the food you eat.

 RELATED POST: 4 Things Type 1 Diabetics Need to Watch Out For

 Now, let’s take a moment to pause and talk.

-Diabetic burnout is very real and very common among diabetics who were diagnosed later in life when they can remember what it was like before the daily insulin injections and blood sugar checks.
+Diabetic burnout is very real and very common among diabetics, especially those who were diagnosed later in life when they can remember what it was like before the daily insulin injections and blood sugar checks.